-Biluochun also known as Pi Lo Chun is a kind of famous Chinese green tea and is one of the top 10 famous Chinese tea.
-It is originated in the Dongting Mountain in Suzhou City of Jiangsu Province, so it is also called Dongting Biluochun.
+Biluochun also known as Pi Lo Chun is a kind of Chinese famous green tea and is one of the top 10 famous Chinese tea.
+It is originated in the Dongting Mountain located in Lake Tai in Suzhou City of Jiangsu Province, so it is also called Dongting Biluochun.

 Biluochun with a history of more than 1,000 years, can be dated back to the Tang Dynasty (AD 618-907).
-At that time, it is used as a tribute tea (Gong Cha) drunk by emperor and nobles.
+At that time, it is regarded as a tribute tea (called Gong Cha) that is used by the emperor and nobles.

-Dongting Mountain, the birthplace of Biluochun tea, is a National 5A Scenic Area, where the ecological environment is superior, and the flowers and fruits are all over the mountains.
-Precisely because of this superior growth environment, it can produce such a high-quality tea Biluochun.
+Dongting Mountain, the birthplace of Biluochun tea, is a National 5A Scenic Area, where the ecological environment is superior, and the flowers and fruits are all over the mountain.

-Generally, picking the raw material of Biluochun from March to April, especially, the tea leaves picked before the Qingming Festival (around April 5th) are the best because they are more tender than that of after April.
+Generally, picking the raw material of Biluochun is from March to April.
+Especially, the tea leaves picked before the Qingming Festival (around April 5th) are the best because they are more tender than that of late April.

-High-quality Biluochun is made from 100% buds, which are much bright green and more tender.
-The buds are generally 1.6cm-2.0cm long, the shape curled like the tongue of the sparrow, so the finished Biluochun tea leaves are called “Sparrow’s tongue”.
+High-quality Biluochun is made from 100% of buds which are generally 1.6cm-2.0cm long, the shape of them curled like the tongue of the sparrow, so it is called “Sparrow’s tongue”.

-Producing 500g of high-quality Biluochun requires 68K-74K buds.
-An amazing record is that there was 500g of Biluochun made from 90K buds in the history.
+Producing 500g of high-quality Biluochun requires 68K-74K buds, and an amazing record is that there was 500g of Biluochun produced by using 90K buds in history.

 Biluochun tea is one of the representative products of green tea.
 Some main benefits are as follows: